Darknet Markets 2023 Report: The Most Popular Hacked Accounts

 Analysis

-Streaming and VPN services dominate the listings on the darknet markets, together accounting for 58% of all hacked account details available for purchase.
-The proliferation of streaming services was well represented on the darknet markets with stolen credentials for 144 different services currently available.
+Streaming and VPN services dominated the listings of hacked accounts for sale on the darknet markets, together accounting for 57% of all log-ins available for purchase.
+The recent real-world proliferation of streaming services was clearly reflected on the darknet markets, with stolen credentials for 150 different services identified.

-Due in large part to its popularity in Russian darknet markets, NordVPN was the most popular individual account of any type with almost double the number of accounts listed than PayPal or Netflix, the next most popular brands.
-There were more than three times as many NordVPN accounts than ExpressVPN, the next most frequently listed VPN service.
+Due in large part to its popularity on Russian darknet markets, NordVPN was the most popular individual account of any type with almost double the number of accounts listed than Netflix or PayPal, the next most popular brands.
+There were almost three times as many NordVPN accounts than Windscribe, the next most-frequently listed VPN service.

-It’s likely that stolen account credentials for NordVPN and ExpressVPN appear so frequently on the darknet markets simply because they are such popular brands with the general public.
+It’s likely that stolen account credentials for NordVPN appear so frequently on the darknet markets simply because it is such a popular brand with the general public.
 The bigger the user base, the bigger the potential returns from credential stuffing, which underlines the need for strong, unique passwords.

 In response to our findings NordVPN noted that credential stuffing was a cyberattack in which credentials obtained from a data breach on one service are used to attempt to log into another, unrelated service, such as NordVPN.
 The company said it employed preventive measures against users of hacked account details, including rate-limiting, smart detection systems and two-factor authentication.
 NordVPN also said that it notified any users whose credentials were discovered to be compromised to recommend changing their passwords.